ntrotner/otp-filemanager/README.md

   * Set `PERIOD` to seconds a OTP is valid
   * Set `MAXFILESIZEMB` to set the max size for an uploaded file
   * Set `MODIFIER` to set how the files and users are managed
+  * Set `KEY` to a random 32 long string for encryption.
+Leave empty to disable it.
 2. `go run main.go`